danieleciciani/dataeng-challenge/README.md

 * **Docker**: Tool used by developers to create, deploy and manged container application.
 It's was a great choise in order to provide a reproducible, isolated and light enviroment that can be executed on multiple OS.

 #### Design/Algorithmic Decisions
+- Since the complexty due to Kaggle credentials/login to download the imbd data, the pipeline expect 'movies_metadata.csv' to be already present in the data folder, while the wiki data is download by the pipeline.
 - To Execute Spark from Airflow, it's has been decide to choose the SparkSubmitOperator.
 The reason to use it, was to provide to the user a better management of Spark job in Airflow especially for the deployment.
 Infact, with SparkSubmitOperator it's possible to easy leverage the classic spark-submit options and easly managed the required resources in term of cpu & memory for the job.
 A drowback of use this spark operator istead of execute spark from classic functions with the PythonOperator, it's due to not being able to take advantage of Airflow's xcom.
 - The parsing of XML files has been performed with a databricks connector present here https://github.com/databricks/spark-xml that which simplified  tremendously the parsing of the xml wiki dataset.
 - After the calculating of the ratio between budget and revenue columns, since we require only top 1000 rows, its ideal to join only those 1000 rows from IMDB dataset with the wiki info.